SallyPoon/autonomousvehicles.github.io/odometry.md

 ## Calibration!!
 ### Where did we start?
 #### You need on your car:
-- Vedder Electronic Speed Controller
+- Vedder Electronic Speed Controller - Gives commands to the car to move

 <img width="497" alt="Odomdf" src="https://user-images.githubusercontent.com/13074631/110222859-4ef1fb00-7e8a-11eb-8d6d-b055f8208cd5.jpg">

-- Servo that has an encoder board
+- Servo that has an encoder board - The motor of the car

 <img width="497" alt="Odomdf" src="https://user-images.githubusercontent.com/13074631/110222914-d17aba80-7e8a-11eb-9875-a7099eee5c53.png">

 ### What's next?
-To increase the accuracy of our odometry readings, tuning has to be done on the VESC.yaml file to account both the steering and angle gain used in our equations.
+To increase the accuracy of our odometry readings, tuning has to be done on the Veddar Electronic Speed Controller file to account both the steering and angle gain used in our equations.
 The equations being used are:

 erpm (electrical rpm) = speed to erpm gain * speed (meters / second) + speed to erpm offset